jansvoboda11/psr-router/README.md

 Routing libraries in general allow your application to execute different code paths based on the structure of incoming HTTP requests, most commonly their URI.

-This library features simple declarative way of creating routes, great performance and high flexibility.
+This library features simple declarative way of creating routes, has great performance and is highly flexible.

 ## Installation